Strongest woman in the world of all time – Garage Gym Builder

-So, who’s the strongest woman who ever lived?
+So, who’s the strongest woman in the world who ever lived?
 With so many different gauges of strength, that’s a difficult question to answer.

-What we can do is to present to you profiles of the 10 strongest women of all time, and allow you to decide for yourself.
+What we can do is to present to you profiles of the 10 Strongest woman in the world of all time, and allow you to decide for yourself.

 So, let’s do it.